Elizabeth Castle women shows map of the Castle with Castle in background

 We have so much to achieve, and volunteers can help on a wide variety of projects

-Age is not an obstacle; our volunteers range from 12 to 96 years old and their reasons for volunteering are as varied as they are.
+Our volunteers range in age from teenagers doing their Duke of Edinburgh Award to people over 80 years old, and their reasons for volunteering are as varied as they are.

 Benefits of volunteering